 Introduction – Billing & Charging systems till today are only doing their main job under MNO umbrella i.e prepaid charging or post paid billing.
 Some vendors have extended their systems already and adopted Mobile Money component or Mobile Wallet components.
 But till date full appreciation potential still not realised.
-Although Mobile Money had been designed as a peer-to-peer payment system but it has gone much beyond the basic idea and as on date it helps Utility bill payments, Airtime topup, micro savings, micro loans etc. and this forms Mobile Payments ecosystems.
+Although Mobile Money had been designed as a peer-to-peer payment system but it has gone much beyond the basic idea and as on date it helps Utility bill payments, Airtime topup, micro savings, micro loans etc. and this forms Mobile Payments ecosystems or in short now known as FinTech and with flavors of Artificial Intelligence this whole thing is going on to just another level.
 Provision of converged services are more important as consumers access any services on any device platform and any network.

 Main Story – 2014 was the year of innovation in mobile payments and mobile money.
 The biggest introduction being Apple Pay, which became highlights of the year and shook many MNOs who participated in the mobile financial services space.
 2014 will go down in history as the year of mass adoption of mobile payments and from 2015, the industry is geared for many highly innovative and exciting offerings continuing and maintaining the flow for financial transactions.